movlan/SEI-CC-7/work/w05/d2/mongoose-flights-lab-part-3.md

 ## Deliverable?

-### The final version of `mongoose-flights`, as a result of completing parts 1 - 3 of this lab, is a deliverable due on Monday.
+### The final version of `mongoose-flights`, as a result of completing parts 1 - 3 of this lab, is a deliverable.
+Because next week is project week, do your best to finish this week.